screx/cwl-tutorial/README.md

 This tutorial will walk through the basics of CWL to create some basic tool descriptions and workflows.
 This was created for The Hospital for Sick Children in Toronto (SickKids)

+> Objectives:
+> By the end of this tutorial you will know hopefully you will be able to learn what CWL is, how it can be used in a bioinformatics pipeline to create cleaner solutions, and create and execute some basic CWL descriptions that will provide a basis for future works.

 ## Table of Contents